Carson and Colorado Railway: The original company

+The line showed profit for its first few years, even in an incomplete state, but the mining districts served had already bust.
+The three constituent companies which built and operated the line were reorganized as the Carson and Colorado Railway in 1892 to reduce accumulated debt.

 Sale to the Southern Pacific

-From its inception, the Carson and Colorado was a hindrance to the Virginia and Truckee Railroad (V&T), the parent company of the C&C, who sold the line to the Southern Pacific Company in 1900.
-Darius Ogden Mills (part owner) was once quoted saying "Either we built the line 300 miles too long, or 300 years too early!"
+Within a few years after its inception, the Carson and Colorado became a hindrance to the Virginia and Truckee Railroad (V&T), the parent company of the C&C, which sold the line to the Southern Pacific Company in 1900.
+Darius Ogden Mills (part owner) was once quoted saying "Gentlemen, we either built the line 300 miles too long, or 300 years too soon!"
 Silver and gold discoveries at Tonopah, Nevada and Goldfield, Nevada provided a major boost of revenues shortly after the Southern Pacific purchase.
+Initially planned as part of the railroad's more direct route between Los Angeles and Salt Lake City, the death of C.P.
+Huntington in 1901 would doom those plans as the Union Pacific Railroad became more tightly integrated to the Southern Pacific.
 From the time of the purchase until 1905, all of the C&C’s freight traveled over the V&T's trackage from Mound House to Reno, and vice versa.
 Because of the changeover from 3 ft narrow gauge to standard gauge cars, all the freight had to be handled by hand at Mound House, which caused a great bottleneck, especially after the mining booms of Tonopah and Goldfield.
-Southern Pacific (SP) proffered an offer to purchase the V&T, but the price was placed too high.
+Southern Pacific (SP) proffered an offer to purchase the V&T, but the price was considered too high.
 As a result, the SP began constructing the Hazen cutoff, which circumvented the V&T entirely after it opened.
 The northern 140 mi from Mound House to Mina, Nevada was converted to in 1905; and the remaining C&C was merged into the Southern Pacific's narrow gauge subsidiary, the Nevada and California Railroad.
+(The line between Tonopah Junction and Mina was laid to a dual gauge, allowing access to Mina's shops.)
+A new standard gauge line was run south of Owenyo after 1911, but it was mostly constructed to facilitate construction of the Los Angeles Aqueduct.
+This left a break of gauge where passengers were forced to transfer to the narrow gauge line to travel through the Owens Valley, and Southern Pacific did not intend to rectify this situation.
 The Nevada and California Railroad was reorganized into the Central Pacific Railroad in 1912.
-In the early 20th century, it operated under the name "Southern Pacific Keeler Branch".
-Portions of the line were abandoned in the 1930s and the 1940s, and the last narrow gauge common carrier made its final run on April 29, 1960.
-The rails were removed in January, 1961.

-The former parent company, Virginia and Truckee Railroad, has been reconstructed from Virginia City to a station near Mound House.
-Passenger (tourist) service has been restored along much of the original V&T right of way, with investigations into returning service to Carson City again in the future.